Adam-Meza/Travel-Tracker/README.md

 ### Abstract:
-'wander' is a web based application that aims to help users plan their next trip.
-Equipped with destinartion price estimates and stunning 1080 pictures. wander allows users to envision their next getaway. wander also features a travel agent side which displays meta data such as the average profit per uesrs, total users, total profits and more!
-Designed after similar applications wadner features a sleak modern design adn easy to use user interface.
+Wander is a web based application that aims to help users plan their next trip.
+Equipped with destination price estimates and stunning 1080 pictures, Wander allows users to envision their next getaway.
+Wander also features a travel agent side which displays meta data such as the average profit per uesrs, total users, total profits and more!
+Designed after similar applications Wander features a sleak modern design and responsive user interface.

 ### Installation Instructions:

+## Local Server

 ### Preview of App:
 ![alt text](link goes here)